abap2UI5/docs/docs/development/specific/odata.md

          )->text( '{FLIGHT>City}'
          )->text( '{FLIGHT>CountryCode}' ).
 ```
-By using the growing property we can make use of the feautre that not all data is loaded at once, leveraging performance when accessing large tables.
+By using the growing property we can make use of the feautre that not all data is loaded at once, leveraging performance.

 ### Multiple OData Models
 You can bind multiple OData models simultaneously by defining additional OData models.
 Here’s an example: